daithioc95/MS2/README.md

   - Jigsaw CSS Validator: https://validator.w3.org/
     - <a href="" target="_blank">CSS Validator success</a>
 ## Deployment
-This project was created using Gitpod for commit and push actions.
+This project was created using GitPod for commit and push actions.
 This project was deployed using GitHub pages at https://daithioc95.github.io/MS2 as below

 ### Deploying the project
-1. In the Github repository, navigate to the settings tab.
+1. In the GitHub repository, navigate to the settings tab.
 2. Locate the GitHub Pages section.
 3. Change source to master and select "Save"
 4. To confirm, scroll down to the same section on the refreshed page and the "Your site is published at https://daithioc95.github.io/MS2/" will appear.